 While Type 1 and Type 2 are the most well-known forms of diabetes, it’s also important to mention gestational diabetes, which develops during pregnancy.
 This condition affects how your cells use sugar and can pose risks for both mother and baby if not properly managed.
 Although gestational diabetes usually goes away after pregnancy, it increases the risk of developing Type 2 diabetes later in life.

-While both Type 1 and Type 2 diabetes affect how the body processes glucose, they have key differences in terms of causes, treatment, and who is typically affected.
+Type 1 and Type 2 diabetes both affect how the body processes glucose, but they differ in their causes, diabetes symptoms, treatment approaches, and the groups of people they typically affect.
 Understanding these distinctions is essential for managing each type effectively and for raising awareness about how the conditions differ.

 Cause and Onset